UNITED REFORMED CHURCH

 - Prepare order of service

-- Merge recordings into files for website and phone
+- Merge recordings into files for website, phone and live services

 - Upload files to server